panyam/onering/docs/Design.md

 }
 ```

-Just declaring bits of base tables is no fun.
-We ultimately do want relations between tables.
-The Artist is perfect:
+At somepoint relations are required.
+For example with the `Artist`:

 ```
-record Artist : RecordBase {
+record Artist : EntityBase {
-	@sql.primarykey
-    id : String

     @sql.constraints(null = False, blank = False)
     name : String